guslipkin/Jeopardy/JeopardyQuestions.md

 ### Row 1

-- This University administrator was a professor at North Carolina State University before joining Florida Polytechnic University.
+- This University administrator was a professor at North Carolina State University before joining Florida Polytechnic University
   - Who is Randy Avent?

 ### Row 2

-- A fan of TLAs, the university adopted this acronym for its main building.
+- A fan of TLAs, the university adopted this acronym for its main building
   - What is IST?

 ### Row 3

-- As of January 2020, Poly has this many undergraduate degrees.
+- As of July 2021, Poly has this many undergraduate degrees
-  - What is nine?
+  - What is ten?

 ### Row 4

-- Instead of spelling bees, the math club holds these.
+- Instead of spelling bees, the math club holds these
   - What are integral and derivative bees?

 ### Row 5

-- While under construction in 2014, Florida Poly was featured in a commercial for this American truck manufacturer.
+- While under construction in 2014, Florida Poly was featured in a commercial for this American truck manufacturer
   - What is RAM/Fiat Chrysler?

 ## Poly 2.0

 ### Row 1

-- The first building in the Poly 2.0 plan that is already under construction.
+- The first building in the Poly 2.0 plan that is already under construction
   - What is the ARC (Applied Research Center)?

 ### Row 2

-- Poly plans to grow to about this many students over the next few years.
+- Poly plans to grow to about this many students over the next few years
   - What is 5000?

 ### Row 3

-- Poly 2.0 is the name of the plan to develop this kind of park on or near campus.
+- Poly 2.0 is the name of the plan to develop this kind of park on or near campus
   - What is research?

 ### Row 4

-- Taking steps to build its transportation program, Poly founded this advanced institute.
+- Taking steps to build its transportation program, Poly founded this advanced institute
   - What is the Advanced Mobility Institute?

 ### Row 5

-- The plan for Poly 2.0 includes 16 goals and a new one of these for the University.
+- The plan for Poly 2.0 includes 16 goals and a new one of these for the University
   - What is a mission?

 ## Prickly Things